 10.06 Platform-Aware Synthesis of Embedded Control Software (PARSEC)

-Embedded control software plays a significant role in many life-critical applications, e.g. flight control system.
-These software controllers have the responsibility of controlling physical quantities (e.g. altitude), via feedback loops using which physical and computational components interact with each other.
-However, there is a large semantic gap between control algorithms - making idealistic assumptions on the implementation platform (e.g. zero communication delay) - and their actual implementation on concrete platforms.
+Embedded control software plays a significant role in many life-critical applications, e.g., fight control system and railway automation.
+These software controllers have the responsibility of controlling physical quantities (e.g., altitude), via feedback loops in which physical and computational components interact with each other.
+However, there is a large semantic gap between control algorithms - making idealistic assumptions on the implementation platform (e.g., zero communication delay) - and their actual implementation on concrete platforms.
 This coupled with the heterogeneous nature of the interaction between the physical world (continuous) and the computational platform (discrete), results in ad-hoc and error-prone solutions.
 Despite a number of developments in the area of hybrid systems, a large portion of design costs today is still consumed with validation efforts.

-This project proposes a new paradigm in which the controller code is automatically synthesized from high-level correctness requirements while taking into account the features of the computational platforms.
-Requirements for modern applications go beyond conventional ones in control theory (e.g. stability) and beyond conventional protocol design in computer science.
-To address this, we bring together an interdisciplinary team of a control theorist, a computer scientist, and a real-time embedded systems designer, and use a unified methodology for automatic, platform-aware, controller synthesis.
-This project unifies techniques from computer science, control theory, and the domain of real-time embedded systems to synthesize control software in a reliable and yet cost-effective way.
+This project proposes a new paradigm, in which the controller code is automatically synthesized from high-level correctness requirements while taking into account the features of the computational platforms.
+Requirements for modern applications go beyond conventional ones in control theory (e.g., stability) and beyond conventional protocol design in computer science.
+To address this, we bring together an interdisciplinary team of a control theorist, a computer scientist, and a real-time embedded systems designer, and propose a unified methodology for automatic, platform-aware, controller synthesis.
+The proposed approaches in this project unify techniques from computer science, control theory, and the domain of real-time embedded systems, to synthesize control software in a reliable and yet cost-effective way.

 Professor Javier Esparza

 Chair for Foundations of Software Reliability & Theoretical Computer Science